 Proposed changes to the current traffic alignment in the area: Yes, refer section 5.1.
 Tunnel spoil haulage site?
 No; spoil trucks associated with the civil surface works will access the site as shown in Figure 2 and outlined below.
-Daily light vehicle movements: 20 vehicles (maximum) Daily heavy vehicle movements: 10 vehicles (maximum) Vehicle access / egress operation: Access and egress in Figure 2 and out staging, with locations shown Vehicle type Access Road type Light vehicles The Crescent State Road Heavy vehicles The Crescent State Road Heavy vehicles Catherine Street Local road - refer Section 4.5 Heavy vehicles Brenan Street Local road - refer Section 4.5 Heavy vehicle access will be provided throughout construction at three locations off The Crescent (northbound and southbound) (all points will be left in, left out).
-Heavy vehicle access is required along Catherine and Brenan streets from Q1 to Q2 2023 for the delivery of plant/equipment and materials associated with construction activities for pedestrian bridge construction near the intersection of Railway Parade and Brenan Street.
+Daily light vehicle movements: 20 vehicles (maximum) Daily heavy vehicle movements: 10 vehicles (maximum) Vehicle access / egress operation: Haul routes are detailed in Section 5.2 Access and egress points shift with construction staging, with locations shown in Figure 4 and outlined below: Vehicle type Access Road type Light vehicles The Crescent State Road Heavy vehicles The Crescent State Road Heavy vehicles Catherine Street Local road - refer Section 4.5 Heavy vehicles Brenan Street Local road - refer Section 4.5 locations of be left in, and Brena plant/equifor pedest off The Crescent (northbound left out).
+Heavy vehicle acces an streets from Q1 to Q2 2023 pment and materials associat access will be provided throughout construction at three e Crescent (northbound and southbound) (all points will t).
+Heavy vehicle access is required along Catherine ets from Q1 to Q2 2023 for the delivery of t and materials associated with construction activities ridge construction near the intersection of Railway nan Street.
 For heavy vehicle deliveries (excluding spoil) that cannot use the Uturn at Nelson Street, such as long precast elements or long pile cages, the use of the Minogue Crescent / Ross Street route will be utilised.
-This will be limited to those long or large span deliveries the cannot utilise the U-turn at Nelson Street and would therefore be infrequently used.
+This will be limited to those long or large span deliveries that cannot utilise the U-turn at Nelson Street and would therefore be infrequently used.
 Due to the left in, left out arrangement on The Crescent, heavy vehicles may U-turn at The Crescent and Nelson Street roundabout (truck only, no trailer).
 Heavy vehicle access is required along Johnston Street for spoil removal associated with the C6 civil site and for specific construction works along Johnston Street.
 Truck queueing / storage capacity: The compound will cater for expected numbers of HV deliveries within site during permitted delivery times, as frequency and volume will not be significant.
 Haulage routes Refer to Section 5.2 regarding haulage routes to/from the site.

-Figure 2 Vehicle access locations at the Crescent civil site (C6)
+Figure 4 Vehicle access locations at the Crescent civil site (C6)